-Pelvic floor therapists see men and women and even transgenders.
-They treat in the pediatric, adult, and geriatric population.
-They treat pelvic floor disorders in the outpatient, home health and SNF settings.
+Pelvic floor therapists see all people including men, women, and transgender.
+They treat the pediatric, adult, and geriatric populations.
+They treat pelvic floor disorders in the outpatient, home health, and SNF settings.
 They treat elite athletes and those with multiple co-morbidities using walkers.
 They can develop preventative pelvic wellness programs and teach caregivers how to better manage their loved one’s incontinence.
-This is due to one simple fact: No matter the age, gender, level of health or practice setting, every patient has a pelvic floor.
+This is due to one simple fact: No matter the age, gender, level of health, or practice setting, every patient has a pelvic floor.

 The pelvic floor should not be regarded as some rare zebra in clinical practice when it is the workhorse upon which so many health conditions ride.
 It interacts with the spine, the hip, the diaphragm, and vital organs.
 It is composed of skin, nerves, muscles, tendons, bones, ligaments, lymph glands, and vessels.
 It is as complex and as vital to function and health as the shoulder or knee is, and yet students are lucky if they get a “pelvic floor day” in their PT or OT school coursework.